|

 report,

-the early growth of IPTV will not be driven by the need to
+the early growth of IPTV would not be driven by the need to

 replace traditional television but as a customized platform focusing on